Air Quality: Science for Solutions

 Important Dates

-Abstract deadline: February 28
+Abstract deadline: February 13

-Early bird registration deadline: March 18
+Early registration deadline: March 18

-Air Quality: Science for Solutions 2024
+Air Quality: Science for Solutions 2026

 Air Quality: Science for Solutions is an annual conference on air quality, especially for Utah and the Intermountain West.
 It began with a pair of conferences by the same name hosted by the Utah Department of Environmental Quality, Division of Air Quality; the Program for Air Quality Health and Society at the University of Utah; and the Utah State University Bingham Entrepreneurship & Energy Research Center in 2015.